-For appeals based on the party alleging that the sanctions imposed are grossly disproportionate to the findings of responsibility, the appellate decision-maker may only affirm, reduce, or increase the sanctions assigned by the original decision-maker(s).
-For appeals based on other grounds, the appellate decision-maker that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges; or remand the matter to the original decision-maker(s) for further consideration.
-Upon remand, if the original decision-maker(s) affirms its prior decisions regarding responsibility and sanctions, the appellate decision- maker shall continue its review and render a decision on the original appeal(s).
-If the original decision-maker(s) reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to submit an appeal to the University's Title IX Coordinator for employee cases.
+For appeals based on the party alleging that the sanctions imposed are grossly disproportionate to the findings of responsibility, the appellate body may only affirm, reduce, or increase the sanctions assigned by the original hearing panel.
+For appeals based on other grounds, the appellate body that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or change the sanction (sanction may be reduced or increased); or remand the matter to the original hearing panel for further consideration.
+Upon remand, if the original hearing panel affirms its prior decisions regarding responsibility and sanctions, the appellate body shall continue its review and render a decision on the original appeal(s).
+If the original hearing panel reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to appeal to the University Board on Discipline.

-Except in cases involving the discovery of new evidence, the appellate decision-maker may consider, as appropriate given the grounds for appeal, the hearing record, the appeal letter and response, and the decision and rationale of the appellate decision-maker.
-In cases where the appeal is based in whole or in part on a claim of newly discovered evidence, the appellate decision-maker will first determine if the offered evidence was not known nor reasonably available at the time of the hearing and if it might impact the decision of responsibility or determination of sanction.
-If the appellate decision-maker determines that the evidence was not known nor reasonably available at the time of the hearing and that it might impact the decision of responsibility or determination of sanction, the appellate decision-maker will remand the case to the original decision-maker(s) for review.
-Upon review, the original decision-maker(s) will issue a new decision letter taking into account the newly discovered evidence.
-All decisions made by the appellate decision-maker will be made based on the considerations as described above without a hearing.
-In cases where the appeal is based in whole or in part on a claim of conflict of interest or bias, the appellate body may require a new hearing with a different panel.
+Except in cases involving the discovery of new evidence, the appellate body may consider, as appropriate given the grounds for appeal, the hearing record, the appeal letter and response, and the decision and rationale of the hearing panel.
+In cases where the appeal is based in whole or in part on a claim of newly discovered evidence, the appellate body will first determine if the offered evidence was not known nor reasonably available at the time of the hearing and if it might impact the decision of responsibility or determination of sanction.
+If the appellate body will remand the case to the original hearing panel for review.
+Upon review, the original hearing panel will issue a new decision letter taking into account the newly discovered evidence.
+All decisions made by the appeal panel will be made based on the considerations as described above without a hearing.
+In cases where the appeal is based in whole or in part on a different panel.

-The appellate decision-maker's decision will be communicated concurrently in writing to both the respondent and the complainant, normally within five University business days of the appeal meeting and will include rationale for the decision.
-The appellate decision-maker's decision is final, and no further appeal is permitted by either party.
+The appellate body's decision will be communicated concurrently in writing to both the respondent and the complainant, normally within five University business days of the appeal panel meeting, and include rationale for the decision.
+The appellate body's decision is final, and no further appeal is permitted by either party.